My Golden Life: Seo Ji-an's family

-She thought she would live as a housewife without ever having to get her hands dirty.
-Her pride is battered with her husband Tae-Soo's bankruptcy.
-Reality makes her a pessimist and her negative attitude and constant complaining often annoy her family.
+She lived as a housewife with love and dedication to her family.
+She constantly gives her husband Tae-soo a hard time due to his having gone bankrupt - she is upset and disappointed, and she is terribly worried about her children and how they struggle to survive.
+Reality makes her a pessimist.
 She prays that her daughter Ji-an, who enters a chaebol family, does not end up like her.